GospelTrust/milpitas.cc/docs/content/_posts/2022-06-21-graduate-recognition-sunday.md

 tags: graduation promotion students youth announcement
 image: https://i.imgur.com/Viiv3Bl.png
 ---
-College or high school graduates and middle school or elementary promotees, your hard work deserve recognition!
+We are honored to celebrate your accomplishment on Sunday July 10th at 10AM.
 <!--more-->
 ## Details
-We are honored to celebrate your accomplishment.
+College or high school graduates and middle school or elementary promotees, your hard work deserve recognition.
+Recognition lunch will follow.

 info | Decription
 :--- | :---